Lymah123/100-days-of-code/daily-journal.md

 Day 69: 01/02/25

 - I solved a problem from the top 150 interviews LeetCode (Best time to buy and sell stock II).
-- I read a couple of pages on the book title "Cracking the Coding Interview"
+- I read a couple of pages on the book titled "Cracking the Coding Interview".